 the majority of the governing body

-Stage 1 will be considered by an independent investigator appointed by the governing body or (<insert Diocese details if appropriate>).
+Stage 1 will be considered by an independent investigator appointed by the governing body or Diocese.
 At the conclusion of their investigation, the independent investigator will provide a formal written response.

 3 Stage 2